beginning of content

 Here is a summary of some of the potential health effects that radiation could have on your baby during pregnancy:

-Radiation exposure while pregnant may increase your child’s risk of cancer later in life, for radiation doses above 100mSV (this is well above typical doses received in diagnostic radiology).
-However, this risk is very small — estimated to increases by about 0.1%.
+Radiation exposure while pregnant may increase your child’s risk of cancer later in life.
 Talk to your doctor for more information about your individual circumstance.

 What if I am exposed to radiation from medical imaging?

-If you are accidently exposed to radiation from medical imaging while you’re pregnant, you should talk to your doctor.
+If you are accidentally exposed to radiation from medical imaging while you’re pregnant, you should talk to your doctor as soon as possible.

 What about radiation in my workplace?

-If you are pregnant or planning to become pregnant, and your work exposes you to radiation, it is important to discuss alternative roles with your employer.
+If you are pregnant or planning to become pregnant, and your work exposes you to radiation, it is important to talk to your employer about how you can be protected.

 What if I am exposed to radiation in an emergency?